mdrwsh/chesser/README.md

 ## Notes

 - This script requires a graphical chessboard interface to interact with.
-- The chess engine executable can be specified in chesser.py, [Patricia](https://github.com/Adam-Kulju/Patricia) is the default
+- The chess engine executable can be specified in chesser.py, [Patricia](https://github.com/Adam-Kulju/Patricia) is the default.
 - The bot uses frame differences to detect moves, so it may not work well with animations or highly dynamic interfaces.
+- Please report any issue, PR will be ignored.

 ## License